duff2013/Snooze/README.md

 #Snooze
->Updated for initial TeensyLC, not all wakeup sources are available also, RTC, TSI, CMP and some digital pins are not waking the LC up either.
+>Updated for initial TeensyLC support, not all wakeup sources are available, RTC, TSI, CMP and some digital pins are not waking the LC up either.

 >This library is the latest revision based on my earlier work on the LowPowwer_Teensy3.
 I changed the name to not conflict with the Arduino LowPower library plus I think it sounds cooler.